Nakatani RIES Fellowship for Japanese Students

 - What are your specific research interests and what type of research are you most interested in doing while abroad?
 Why have you selected the three potential host labs listed above?

 - Long-term Goals?

 - What are your long-term goals?
 How will participating in the Nakatani RIES Fellowship further your long-term goals?

-3. Scanned Copy of the Photograph Page of your Passport** (optional/if available)
+- Scanned Copy of the Photograph Page of your Passport (Optional/if available)

-* Please contact your university’s Registrar’s Office to request this document as soon as possible as it may take 1 – 4 weeks for them to process your request.
-You may opt to either upload a scanned copy of your transcript with your online application or you can send it in via email after the application deadline to email@example.com (English or Japanese accepted).
+** Please contact your university’s Registrar’s Office to request this document as soon as possible as it may take 1 – 4 weeks for them to process your request.
+You may opt to either upload a scanned copy of your transcript with your online application (preferred) or you can send your transcript in via email after the application deadline to email@example.com.

 Reference Letter (in English)

 Your application will not be considered complete until we have received 1 reference letter, written in English, in support of your application to the Naktani RIES Fellowship Program.
 The person you ask to provide this letter should be someone who knows you well and can write about your interest in studying abroad in the U.S., science & engineering research, and/or how this program will influence your future goals.

 Contact the person you would like to ask to provide a letter of reference in advance, and provide them with information on the Nakatani RIES Fellowship and why you would like to apply.
 Ask them if they would be willing to write a letter on your behalf, in English.
 Provide them with the link to the Reference Letter Submission page and be sure they are aware of the February 2, 2018 submission deadline (by 11:59 PM, Japan time).